shinyfc/DSA-Documentation/README.md

 # DSA-Documentation
-this is where i started my portfolio building while taking my data analysis class with the incubator Hub
+This is where i started my portfolio building while taking my data analysis class with the incubator Hub i have learnt quite alot in the journey of this course